sistersincode/sistersincode/README.md

 ✨ **Our Inspiration**
 Our inspiration comes from the desire to help people grow and benefit them.
 Our primary goal is to share what we know, guiding anyone interested, and being a light to show the way.
 By integrating technology and science with our Islamic values, we aim to make our time valuable and fruitful for both this world and the hereafter. 🌍💡

-👣 **Our Journey**
+👣 **Our Journey and Consulting Services**
 On this journey, our goal is to make a positive impact on people’s lives through our knowledge and experience.
-In the future, we also plan to offer personalized, paid consulting services tailored to individual growth and career goals.
-For now, however, we focus on sharing knowledge and aim to create a platform where everyone can access information, find inspiration, and have the opportunity to grow. 🌟📘
+In the future, we plan to offer personalized, paid consulting services not only in technical areas but also for those interested in studying abroad in the UK and Spain.
+Our consulting will cover everything from choosing the right university, applying for master’s programs, finding accommodation, navigating daily life, transportation, and adjusting to the social and cultural environment.
+With our firsthand experiences, we aim to guide those who wish to study abroad, providing support at every step of the way.
+For now, however, we focus on sharing knowledge and creating a platform where everyone can access information, find inspiration, and have the opportunity to grow. 🌟📘

 ---